 As you can see, there may be at least these many or even more parties involved in a B2B buying scenario.

 How do you really identify who is playing what role in your B2B journey?
-Here’s how.
+Here are the different decision making roles in B2B selling.

 Do you realize how long a B2B deal can take to get completed?
 The B2B decision making often takes months.
 On the other hand, in a B2C deal like buying a cold drink, you don’t even think for a moment.
 This is also because many B2C purchases may not deserve that kind of logical thinking.